 Research has shown that in general, older people who have healthy intimate relationships, strong family ties and close friends, live longer and are healthier and happier life than those who don’t; that the more you stay connected, the longer you will live.

-If you have read my article on “Future Life Expectancy and the Longevity Revolution” you would be aware that the rate of positive change already happening in biotechnology and medical science is expected to significantly increase life expectancy in developed countries over the next 10 years.
+The rate of positive change already happening in biotechnology and medical science is going to significantly increase life-expectancy in developed countries over the next 10-15 years.

 But whatever you decide to do, the great news is that in this new era “Retiring” is not the end, it’s actually a new beginning, and what you make of that new beginning is completely, 100% in your hands.
 I think that exciting, don’t you?

-Paraphrasing Wikipedia: Spirituality has emerged as a distinct social construct since the 1980s.
-With the emergence of spirituality as a distinct concept from religion, a tension has arisen between the two constructs.
-One interpretation of this differentiation is to view religion as primarily a social phenomenon while understanding spirituality is on a more individual level.
+Paraphrasing Wikipedia: Spirituality has emerged as a distinct social construct since the 1980’s.
+With the emergence of spirituality as separate concept from religion, a tension has arisen between the two.

 A study of the differences between those self-identified as spiritual and those self-identified as religious found that the former have a loving, forgiving, and nonjudgmental view of the numinous (i.e. the indication or suggestion of the presence of a divinity), while those identifying themselves as religious see their god as more judgmental.
 The term “spiritual” is now frequently used in contexts in which the term “religious” was formerly employed.

-That said, it seems to me that having religious faith and being part of a religious social community can have a very positive impact on a person’s well being.
+I believe that having religious or spiritual faith and being part of a social community can have a very positive impact on a person’s well-being and life-expectancy.